vickmuir/Backup/upgrade-evault-backup-agent-windows.md

 # Upgrading EVault Software Agent for Windows

-This article provides step-by-step instructions for upgrading the EVault Agent on a Windows server.
+Use these step-by-step instructions to upgrade the EVault Agent on a Windows server.

 1. Remote control your {{site.data.keyword.BluSoftlayer_full}} server that is in need of an EVault upgrade through RDP.

-2. Open a browser, and go to:
+2. Open a browser, and go to the following address.
    ```
    http://downloads.service.softlayer.com/evault/
    ```
    {:pre}

 3. Click the file that you want.
-(For example: Agent-Windows-x64-6-72-1072a.exe)
+(For example, Agent-Windows-x64-6-72-1072a.exe)

    **Note**: The version number is in the file name.
 Choose the most recent. <br/>
-   Also, there are separate 32-bit and 64-bit installers.
+   There are separate 32-bit and 64-bit installers.
 If you have a 64-bit Operating System, download the file with x64 in its name.

 4. Click **Run** at the download screen, and again after it is downloaded.